-This week at Team Mental Health we have been joined by a year 12 student on work experience.
-With a particular interest in mental health, wellbeing and sport, he has explored the links between our physical and mental health and how we can promote positive mental health through positive physical health.
-As someone who is very active and who has had positive experiences through exercise, it is great to hear his own reflections.
-A students perspective that highlights the important role that staff in education can play to support positive mental health.
+At Team Mental Health we have recently had the pleasure of being joined by a Year 12 student who has a particular interest in mental health, wellbeing and sport.
+Having learnt more about what Team Mental Health do and why, he decided to explore the links between physical and mental health and consider how we can promote positive mental health through positive physical health.
+As someone who is very active and who has had positive experiences through exercise, it is great to hear his own insightful reflections which highlight the potential role schools & colleges could play.

 This week (14th - 20th May) is Mental Health Awareness Week (Mental Health Foundation, 2018).
 A time for organisations to reflect on the importance of supporting positive mental health and to consider the impact of mental ill health.
 It's the perfect opportunity for organisations to commit to taking real and positive action to support positive mental health and to tackle the challenges mental ill health presents.